What is Motivational Interviewing Therapy?

 Drugs and other harmful substances have become a way of life for millions of people around the world.
 Whether it’s alcohol, tobacco, prescription drugs, over-the-counter drugs, opioids, illegal drugs, stimulants, hallucinogens, or marijuana – drugs are used, misused, and abused daily.

-While millions of people require treatment for substance use disorders, only a tiny percentage of those people actually receive treatment – which usually involves a combination of medication, therapy, and lifestyle changes.
+While millions of people require treatment for substance use disorders, only a tiny percentage of those people receive treatment – which usually involves a combination of medication, therapy, and lifestyle changes.
 When done correctly, treatment and recovery are 100% possible.

 What are Alternative Addiction Treatment Programs?

-Alternative addiction treatment programs, also known as complementary and alternative medicine (CAM), are additional, non-traditional approaches to helping individuals overcome their drug addiction – outside of the typical medication, behavioral therapy, and lifestyle changes.
+Alternative addiction treatment programs, also known as complementary and alternative medicine (CAM), are additional, non-traditional approaches to helping individuals overcome their drug addiction – outside the typical medication, behavioral therapy, and lifestyle changes.

-Although the terms ‘complementary’ and ‘alternative’ are often used interchangeably, they mean different things.
+Although‘ complementary’ and ‘alternative’ are often used interchangeably, they mean different things.
 Complementary treatments are used in conjunction with the standard approaches to addiction treatment, while alternative treatments are used in place of traditional approaches.